norswap/skelex/doc/README.md

 Guide](/doc/implementation.md).
 Read the user manual first!

 For brevity's sake, I'm going to assume the reader is familiar with what [regular expressions] are, at least in the context of matching strings.
-Before you on, you should be able to understand the meaning of the regex `a*(b|c)+d?`.
+Before you go on, you should be able to understand the meaning of the regex `a*(b|c)+d?`.

 [regular expressions]: https://en.wikipedia.org/wiki/Regular_expression